JGA Official Handbook

 Junior golfers are responsible for their golf equipment.
 Never leave your clubs unattended.
 If you have to go into the clubhouse, have a friend watch your clubs until you return.
 If you think someone is not part of the JGA, tell a member of the JGA Board.
-Be extra careful around the scoreboard and during rain delays where there are a lot of people in one area.
+Be extra careful around the scoring table and during rain delays where there are a lot of people in one area.
 Be aware of your surroundings.

-If you find a club or other equipment on or around the course, please turn it in at the scoring table.
-A list of found equipment will be posted at the scoring table.
+If you find a club or other equipment on or around the course, please turn it in at the scoring table or to a Marshall on the course.
+Found equipment will be displayed at the scoring table.